ZakariaICT/BallTickets/Portfolio.md

 #### What do i need to do?

 - I need to use Javascript for making my frontend.
 In JS i will use the framework React.
 I did research about React and explained why i will use React.
-You can find the research in this document
+You can find the research in this document [Research](https://github.com/ZakariaICT/CryptoTracker/blob/main/Research.md).
--
+- I need to use back-end techniques.
+For the backend I am using JAVA and within JAVA a framework called Springboot.
+For the explanation you can go to [Research](https://github.com/ZakariaICT/CryptoTracker/blob/main/Research.md).
+I also need to implement ORM techniques.
+ORM means converting data between a language and a database in my case.
+I will use MSSQL as my database.
+Because JAVA is an OOP language i can easily implement ORM in my code.
+Actually i already did implement this.
+I am creating Tables Automatically via my code.
+- Also i need to use asynchronous communication in my application.
+This means that a user provides imformation and after this gets information back.
+What i will do for this is i will create a method that will send a verification mail to an user after an user made an account on my website.
+- I will get feedback from other people on my website to create the best user experience as possible.
+- Implement CRUD in my application.

 #### What have i done for this learning outcome?